 We may ask you for payments on account of costs at the outset of the case and as the matter progresses, particularly if we are required to instruct a barrister, or medical expert on your behalf.

 We understand that paying legal fees when you have lost your job can be very difficult.
 At our initial meeting, we can discuss your options with you.

 For instance, for a tribunal claim, you could instruct us on a limited basis to give you advice only as and when you need it - perhaps for drafting your Claim Form for the tribunal, drafting witness statements, or producing the tribunal bundle.
 If you decide to represent yourself as a litigant-in-person at the tribunal hearing, we can provide you with thorough guidance on what to expect and how to conduct the hearing, to give you the best possible chance of winning your claim.
 We will be just a phone call away if you need telephone advice on the day of the hearing itself.

-We charge a minimum fee of £350 plus VAT for advising on Compromise Agreements.
+We charge a minimum fee of £350 plus VAT for advising on Settlement Agreements.
 This will cover the time spent in a meeting for up to one hour where we will give you independent legal advice on the terms of the agreement, advise you briefly on the potential claims you may have and deal with the formalities associated with signing the agreement.
 This fee (or at least part of it) will often be paid by the employer as part of the deal.

 If you ask us to get involved in negotiating an improved compensation package, or different wording for the agreement, or to provide detailed advice on the prospects of success of your potential claims and likely compensation, our charges will exceed the minimum fee.
 We can provide a quote at the outset.